JeffersonLab/clas12root/README.md

 #To use the CCDB interface
 setenv CCDB_HOME /Where/Is/ccdb   (e.g. setenv CCDB_HOME ${CLAS12ROOT}/ccdb )
 source ${CCDB_HOME}/environment.csh
-#To use clasqaDB interface
+#To use clas12-qadb interface
-setenv QADB /Where/Is/clasqaDB (e.g. setenv QADB ${CLAS12ROOT}/clasqaDB )
+setenv QADB /Where/Is/clas12-qadb (e.g. setenv QADB ${CLAS12ROOT}/clas12-qadb )
 ```

 or for bash